saraimmtech/saraimmtech.github.io/README.md

 {% raw %} <iframe src="https://editor.p5js.org/trisaratops2.0/full/-WTDxlDWW" width="100%" height="600" frameborder="no"></iframe> {% endraw %}

-This is an Etch A Sketch-style sketch built with p5.js.
-It uses an offscreen buffer as the “screen” that keeps the etched lines persistent while the main canvas draws the frame and controls.
-You can operate it either with the mouse by interacting with the knobs, or using the keyboard: W and S control up and down movement, while A and D control left and right movement.
+This sketch is an Etch A Sketch–inspired drawing tool built with p5.js.
+It uses an offscreen buffer as the “screen,” which allows the etched lines to remain while the main canvas continuously redraws the frame and interface elements.
+The drawing can be controlled either by interacting with the knobs using the mouse, or through the keyboard: W and S move the stylus up and down, while A and D move it left and right.

 **Offscreen Drawing Buffer**

 `let buffer; `

-The buffer represents the Etch A Sketch “screen”.
-This allows the frame and interface to redraw each frame without deleting the elements that have already been drawn.
+The buffer functions as the Etch A Sketch screen.
+Because all drawing happens there, the frame and controls can be redrawn every frame without affecting the marks that have already been made.
+This separation helps the drawing behave more like a physical surface than a typical digital canvas.

 **Stylus State**